prime7biz/Technical-Co-Founder-for-AI-Driven-ERP-Solution/README.md

 - Flexibility and autonomy in your role.

 ## How to Apply
-If you are passionate about AI, have experience in developing ERP solutions, and are excited about the opportunity to revolutionize the apparel manufacturing industry, please reach out to me at [your email address] with your resume and a brief description of why you are interested in this role.
+If you are passionate about AI, have experience in developing ERP solutions, and are excited about the opportunity to revolutionize the apparel manufacturing industry, please reach out to me at prime7biz@gmail.com with your resume and a brief description of why you are interested in this role.

+Whatsapp: +8801892787220

 Let's build something great together!